stocker88/nextjswebsite/_posts/ai-advisor.md

 &nbsp;

-StocksToBuyNow is available 24/7 and answers instantly.
+StocksToBuyNow is available 24/7 and replies instantly.

-&nbsp;

-A Human Financial Advisor is available for free within 24h to answer any of your questions.

 &nbsp;